erpc-io/eRPC/README.md

    * Build the application using `make`.
    * Run `./server` at the server, and `./client` at the client.

-## eRPC configuration
+## Configuring and running the provided applications
+ * The `apps` directory contains a suite of benchmarks and examples.
+The instructions below are for this suite of applications. eRPC can also be simply linked as a library instead (see `apps/hello` for an example).
- * Since compilation is slow, the CMake build compiles only one application, defined by the contents of `scripts/autorun_app_file`.
-This file should contain the name of a directory in `apps` (e.g., `small_rpc_tput`).
+ * To build an application, change the contents of `scripts/autorun_app_file` to one of the available directory names in `apps`.
+Then generate a Makefile using `cmake . -DPERF=ON/OFF -DTRANSPORT=raw/infiniband/dpdk`.
+ * Each application directory in `apps` contains a config file that must specify all flags defined in `apps/apps_common.h`.
+For example, `num_processes` specifies the total number of eRPC processes in the cluster In addition, the config file may contain flags that are specific to an application.
  * The URIs of eRPC processes in the cluster are specified in `scripts/autorun_process_file`.
 Each line in this file must be `<hostname> <management udp port> <numa_node>`.
 One eRPC process is allowed per NUMA node.
 See `scripts/gen_autorun_process_file.sh` for how to generate this file.
- * Each application directory in `apps` (except `hello`) contains a config file that must contain the flags defined in `apps/apps_common.h`.
-In addition, it may contain any application-specific flags.

-## Running the applications
- * The `apps` directory contains a suite of benchmarks and examples.
- * To build an application, change the contents of `scripts/autorun_app_file` to one of the available applications.
-Then generate a Makefile using `cmake . -DPERF=ON/OFF`
- * The number of processes used in an eRPC app is passed as a command line flag (see `num_processes` in `apps/apps_common.h`). `scripts/do.sh` is used to run apps manually.
+ * `scripts/do.sh` is used to run apps manually.
    * With single-CPU machines: `num_processes` machines are needed.
      Run `scripts/do.sh <i> 0` on machine `i` in `{0, ..., num_processes - 1}`.
    * With dual-CPU machines: `num_machines = ceil(num_processes / 2)` machines
      are needed.
 Run `scripts/do.sh <i> <i % 2>` on machine i in `{0, ..., num_machines - 1}`.
- * To automatically run an app, use `scripts/run-all.sh`.
+ * To automatically run an app for all processes in `scripts/autorun_process_file`, run `scripts/run-all.sh`.
 Application statistics generated in a run can be analysed using `scripts/proc-out.sh`.

 ## Getting help
  * GitHub issues are preferred over email.